drkrillo/docs/creator/wearables-and-emotes/emotes/props-and-sounds.md

 ### Animation Slots

-Belnder 4.4 introduced a new feature: animation slots.
+Blender 4.4 introduced a new feature: animation slots.
 According to Blender documentation, “the purpose of slots is to allow an action to store distinct animation data for multiple data-blocks”.
 In a nutshell, slots make it possible to store the animation of multiple things in the same Action.
 How does it affect emotes 2.0?

 ![](../images/wearables-and-emotes/props-and-sound/animationslots.png)